Irish Art . . . Amplified

 Another example of Mr. Fahey's approach is his work with fellow musicians to create an album of music crafted to coordinate with the themes of the Art Institute of Chicago's 2015 exhibit Ireland: Crossroads of Art and Design, 1690-1840.
 The music was played as a soundtrack within the exhibits' galleries—and then at a performance at Notre Dame in Fall 2018.

 Now, in a project he conceived called "Irish Art . . .
 Amplified," Mr. Fahey is sharing his expertise with the Institute to create a database that pairs paintings in the Snite and the O'Brien Collection with poetry and music.

 We will feature these pairings on a rotating basis on our website.

-Our first exploration: Grace Henry's Boulders off the West (below), held by the Snite Museum of Art.
+Our first exploration (October 2020): Grace Henry's Boulders Off the West, ca. 1911–15? (below), held by the Snite Museum of Art.
 Mr. Fahey pairs it with a piece called "The Rolling Wave" by The Gloaming.

 Our second exploration (November 2020): James O'Halloran's, Black Chimneypiece, no date, held by the Snite Museum of Art.
 Mr. Fahey pairs it with the poem "When You are Old" by William Butler Yeats and the melody "Soft Mild Morning."